Will ‘Flip Or Flop’ Be Canceled? Tarek And Christina El Moussa Want The Show To Go On After Divorce

 A photo posted by Christina El Moussa (@christinaelmoussa) on

-Right now, Flip or Flop is in it’s last year of the current contract HGTV holds on the show.
-Whether or not the remodling show hit will return is all dependent on ratings.
+Right now, Flip or Flop is in its last year of the current contract HGTV holds on the show.
+Whether or not the remodeling show hit will return is all dependent on ratings.
 If recent ratings are any indication, Tarek and Christina should be back.

 The Season 7 Flip or Flop finale brought in just over 2 million viewers on January 19 making it the most watched TV show on cable that night.
-The Season 8 premiere was just as big and the HGTV series is not showing any indication that it might lose viewers.
+The Season 8 premiere was just as big, and the HGTV series is not showing any indication that it might lose viewers.

 A little paint action. #fliporflop ????